 Go to topicMaking space accessible and developing the technologies for the future

-Go to topicAriane-5 booster beiong transferrd to the Final Assembly Building during the Ariane 503, ARD campaign at the European spaceport in French Guiana.
+Ariane 5 booster being transferred to the Final Assembly Building for the Ariane 503, Advanced reentry Demonstrator mission at the European spaceport in French Guiana.

-ESA's Atmospheric Reentry Demonstrator (ARD) was launched into space and then returned to Earth to test technologies required to safely guide a vehicle through the Earth's fiery atmosphere and back to Earth.
+ESA's Atmospheric Reentry Demonstrator (ARD) was launched into space and then returned to Earth to test technologies required.

-It was launched by Ariane 5 on Flight 503, V112 from Kourou, French Guiana, the 21 of October 1998.
-Once it was injected into orbit, it began its descent, entering the upper atmosphere at a velocity of more than 27 000 km/h.
+It was launched by Ariane 5 on Flight 503, flight number V112 on 21 October 1998.
+Once it was injected into orbit, the Advanced Reentry Demonstrator began its descent, entering the upper atmosphere at a velocity of over 27 000 km/h.
 Fifteen minutes later, it splashed down in the Pacific Ocean.
-It was equipped with leading-edge technology that allowed its flight and landing to be performed with unequalled precision.
+It was equipped with technology that allowed its flight and landing to be performed with unequalled precision at the time.